 Both Showit and Squarespace provide blogging tools within the platform with some differences.

-On Squarespace, you can create, customize and launch your blog within minutes.
+On Squarespace, you can create, customize, and launch your blog within minutes.
 You will just need to write your first post and hit the publish button.

 On Showit, blogs are integrated with WordPress and the blog setup has to be requested separately for an existing website.
 For new websites, you can request a blog setup during the process of requesting a domain name setup.
 This is just an extra setup you will need to make.
-However, the fact Showit runs blogs on WordPress will make your blog even more powerful as you will be able to use some of the best SEO options on the market.
+However, the fact that Showit runs blogs on WordPress will make your blog even more powerful as you will be able to use some of the best SEO options on the market.
 So, the whole process is totally worth it.

 7 | Showit vs Squarespace – E-commerce / Online Shop